-The real problem is that most of that money which we spend on heating is going towards wasted energy – heat lost through issues with the fabric of the house itself.
-This is usually about windows that are single-glazed, doors that have gaps around the edges, and uninsulated floors, roofs, and walls.
+The big issue is that most of our heating money is just going out of the window (quite literally), escaping as heat because of the house fabric itself.
+This is usually because of windows that are single-glazed, doors that have gaps around the edges, and uninsulated floors, roofs, and walls.
 All of this means that heat is lost from our homes.

 The patchwork effect of single measures

-These are all things which do need to be addressed.
-But when we address them in a standalone way, we are not truly improving the energy efficiency of our homes.
+These problems all need fixing.
+But when we fix them individually, we’re not really boosting the overall energy efficiency of our homes.